Grant Program FAQs

 Q: Am I eligible to apply if I am not a Florida resident, but my business is located in Osceola County?

-A: No. Business must be at least 51% owned by a Florida resident in accordance with CARES Act guidelines.
+A: No. Business must be at least 51% owned by a Florida resident.

 Q: Why are Osceola business owners not eligible if they are overseas residents?
 Our businesses have been affected as badly as any.

-A: We understand that there are so many different ways that the pandemic has negatively impacted our County, and may have impacted your business as well.
-Unfortunately, in accordance with CARES Act guidelines, Non-Florida residents and foreign persons will not be eligible to receive funds through the CARES Act program.
+A: We understand that there are many different ways that the pandemic has negatively impacted our County, and may have impacted your business as well.
+Unfortunately, Non-Florida residents and foreign persons will not be eligible to receive funds through this program.

 Q: Who can I contact if I have questions not answered in this FAQ?